meznah-alamry/sudoku/README.md

 Images folder contains background picture and some screenshots

+## Approach
+First, building HTML then CSS after that start writing functions in javaScript, I start with a function that take numbers from board and store them in 2D array (9*9) after that build a function to check the 2D array just contains numbers 1-9.
+And as I mentioned before ckeck every row, colum and sub-square to make sure no repeated numbers, all these functions are boolean and if all are true the puzzel is solved.

 ## Getting Started
 After choosing a level you will see a board with empty cells and some of them have numbers, as shown in below screen shot